lud/mix_version/README.md

 ## Installation

-This tool is not meant to be used as a dependency but rather as a command line tool.
+Although this tool can be set as a dependency in you mix projects, is is rather intended to be used as a globally available command line tool.

 ```bash
 mix archive.install hex mix_version